 This is our third summer living in the south and I have made it my personal mission to adopt peaches as our family's favorite summer fruit.
 I have used them for jam, scones, sauces, and salads, but one of my very favorite discoveries is peach salsa.

-Right when I walk into my local grocery store, I find this huge display of local produce: Vidalia onions, sweet potatoes, cherry tomatoes, zucchini and summer squash, and Peaches, Peaches, PEACHES.
+Right when I walk into my local grocery store, I find this huge display of local produce.
 Each product is clearly labeled with the farm that grew it.

-The peaches I picked for this recipe were at the Harris Teeter level within SIX HOURS of their packing process!
+The peaches I picked for this recipe were at my local store within SIX HOURS of their packing process!
 That is amazing.
-No wonder they were just the right amount of ripeness for this recipe.
+No wonder they were just the right amount of ripeness for this recipe!

 This peach salsa is simple and only requires a few ingredients:

 - Dried chipotle chili pepper seasoning